Foso/Jetpack-Compose-Playground/mkdocs/layout/column.md

 # Column

+!!! info
+    This is the API of version dev16.
+Newer versions may have a different one

 A Column will show each children below the previous children.
 It' similar to a LinearLayout with vertical orientation.

 <p align="left">